RockfordWei/Perfect-JWTAuth/README.md

   /// test if the giving ticket is valid
   /// - parameter ticket: the ticket to check func isValid(_ ticket: String) -> Bool

-  /// recycle all expired tickets inside of the database
-  /// - throws: Exception
-  func flush() throws
 }

 ```